Nazmul-Islam-Shimul/solarmodel-kc200gt-matlab/README.md

 Because $I$ appears on both sides, the equation has no closed-form solution.
 Newton-Raphson iteration converges to machine precision (tolerance $|ΔI| < 10^{-9}$ A) in under 10 iterations for all operating points tested.

-**Note on $I_o$ approximation:** The saturation current is derived from the single operating-point relation above rather than the full temperature-dependent model ($I_o \propto T^3 \exp(-E_g/kT)$).
+**Note on $I_o$ approximation:** The saturation current is derived from the single operating-point relation above rather than the full temperature-dependent model (Io ∝ T³·exp(−Eg/kT)).
 This is a standard undergraduate approximation (Tamrakar et al., 2015) that produces accurate I-V curve shape and MPP estimation across the 0–75°C range used here.

 **Temperature corrections** applied per-sweep iteration: